akanksha-bhoir/Pizza-Sales-MySQL-Project/README.md

                            or pizza_id is null
                            or quantity is null;

-#No missind data is present
+#No missing data is present

 #Basic questions